What are the entry fees for competitions?

 How many acrobatics/gymnastics tricks can we have in a routine?

 Up to five before it has to be entered in Open or Acrobatics.
 Character, Cheerleading, and Musical Theater there is no limit to the number of tricks.
-Ballet & Novelty NO Acrobatics/Gymnastics Tricks!
+Ballet & Pointe NO Acrobatics/Gymnastics Tricks!
 We do not apply point deductions if a category change is made.

 Do you have a limit to how many solos a dancer can perform?

 We do not limit the number of solos a student can perform in the Intermediate and Advanced Levels.
 If a soloist is entered in the Recreational Level they are limited to one solo, if they have more then one solo they will need to enter at Intermediate or Advanced Level.
 We do reserve the right to limit the number of solos by an individual that can place in Top Score Rankings.